Skip to main content

 Alpine.start();

-Now the URL you provide will be downloaded and added as a component when the conditions of ax-load are met!
+Now the URL you provide will be downloaded and added as a component when the conditions of x-load are met!

 Data components offer the most flexibility, particularly to users of build tools like Vite, WebPack and more.
 They allow you to declare a download function that runs when the requirements of the component are met.
 With this you can do whatever you like, as long as you return either a function or an ES Module with default export.

-You declare a data component using the AsyncAlpine.data() function, where the first parameter matches the component name (used in x-data) and the second is your download function.
-This is likely most commonly used to use your build tools code-splitting:
+You declare a data component using the Alpine.asyncData() function, where the first parameter matches the component name (used in x-data) and the second is your download function.
+This is most commonly used with a build tool code-splitting:

 import AsyncAlpine from 'async-alpine';